BrockStech/UFBL/constitution.md

 * Waivers process daily at 10:00 AM EST

 ## Playoffs
-* 8 teams make the playoffs
+* 7 teams make the playoffs
-* Top team from each division are awarded the 1 and 2 seed
-* Next 6 teams are based on overall record
+* Seeding is based on overall record
 * 2 weeks per playoff matchup
 * Minimum innings pitched - 50

 ## Draft & Keepers
-* Lottery odds order - (7th - 13th), 5th, 6th, 4th, 3rd, 2nd, 1st, 14th)
+* Lottery odds order - (8th - 12th), 7th, 5th, 6th, 4th, 3rd, 2nd, 1st, 13th)
 * Keepers: 2
   * 1 batter (drafted in the 8th round or later - must be drafted to qualify - does not have to be drafted by you)
   * 1 pitcher (drafted in the 8th round or later - must be drafted to qualify - does not have to be drafted by you)